kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### ClaimToHeader

-Specifies how to map a single claim
+Map a single claim from an OAuth2 or OIDC token to a header in the request to the upstream destination.

 ```yaml
 "claim": string